This page describes CAAPR, the Combined

 Most mixed-case phonemic notations use the symbol 'S' rather than 'X' for this sound.
 I have chosen to use 'X' because I find spellings such as «pre'Xøs» rather than «pre'Søs» for <precious> to be easier to read correctly at first glance.

-whose use is generally predictable from the spelling of the words
+unique sounds whose use is generally predictable from the spelling of

-which contain it.
-For instance, the sound designated by CAAPR
+the words which contain it.
+For instance, the sound designated

-almost all cases, that a word pronounced with a /w/ in British English,
+in almost all cases, that a word pronounced with a /w/ in British

-least by those Americans who use that sound).
-I call the
+English (at least by those Americans who use that sound).
+I call

 as they have phonemic significance in one variety, but orthographic